Plumsail/forms-docs/source/javascript/controls.rst

     *   -   **baseRootFolder**
         -   Property that specifies starting folder for the control.
 User cannot go higher than this folder.

+            Read more and see examples in :doc:`Root Folder article </how-to/root-folder>`.

         - .. code-block:: javascript